The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Evaluation Results

-Table~\ref{table:structural_constraint_result} reports the number of generated activity diagrams that violate at least one of the structural constraints (SC1-SC6) listed in Table~\ref{table:prompt_constraint}, based on 100 activity diagrams generated for the Industry dataset and 1,000 activity diagrams generated for the \textsc{Paged} dataset.
-In addition, the table shows for each variant and each LLM, the total and proportion of violations across all the constraints, respectively.
-As shown in the table, for both \approach\ variants where structural checking is performed algorithmically, i.e., \approachStrucutFormalOnly\ and \approachAlignmentLLMStrucutFormal, the generated activity diagrams have no structural-constraint violations.
-In contrast, the Baseline and all the other variants produce diagrams with such violations.
+Table~\ref{table:structural_constraint_result} reports the number of generated activity diagrams that violate at least one of the structural constraints listed in Table~\ref{table:prompt_constraint}, based on 100 activity diagrams generated for the Industry dataset and 1000 activity diagrams generated for the \textsc{Paged} dataset for each variant and each LLM.
+The \textit{semantic correctness} and \textit{completeness} results in Tables~\ref{table:semantic_results_combined}(a) and~(b) report the averages and standard deviations over five runs for each variant, dataset, and LLM.
+Table \ref{table:semantic_results_combined}(a) reports the results based on L-Match (Section~\ref{sec:calibration}), while Table~\ref{table:semantic_results_combined}(b) shows the results based on B-Match (Section~\ref{sec:compare}).
+Each row highlights in yellow the variant with the highest average \textit{correctness} or \textit{completeness}.

-The \textit{semantic correctness} and \textit{completeness} results in Tables~\ref{table:semantic_results_combined} (a) and (b) include averages and standard deviations computed over five runs for each variant, dataset, threshold value, and LLM.
-For each setting, average \textit{correctness} measures the average percentage of nodes in the generated diagram that are present in the ground-truth diagram, while average \textit{completeness} measures the average percentage of ground-truth nodes that appear in the generated diagrams.
-In Tables~\ref{table:semantic_results_combined} (a) and (b), for each row, the variant cell with the highest \textit{completeness} or \textit{correctness} average is highlighted yellow.